Irfan-Mu3/ai-ds-projects/readme.md

-# Irfan's Science Portfolio

-## Welcome
+## Data Science Projects

-Here lies projects I have undertaken to learn and grow in data science.
+Some projects I have undertaken to learn and grow in data science.
 These projects mostly showcase how I would handle solving problems for particular datasets, but may include self-written statistical software and plotting algorithms.
-I hope to accumulate here a display of foundational techniques in solving regression, classification, clustering and forecasting problems.
-Additionally, of data-wrangling, and database-querying, within the _python_ ecosystem.

-Here are some of the projects I have worked on:
+Current projects:
 1) House Price Dataset (Regression)
 2) San Francisco's Incident Report Dataset (Forecasting)
 3) Adult Salary Dataset (Classification)